 Students across America submitted nearly 340,000 original works last year.
 The top art and writing at the regional level were moved onto the national stage, where more than 2,700 students earned national medals.
 Through the Scholastic Art & Writing Awards, students receive opportunities for recognition, exhibition, publication, and scholarships.

-Submissions of artwork to the Mid-Carolina Region Scholastic Awards are evaluated in the categories of architecture & industrial design, ceramics & glass, comic art, design, digital art, drawing & illustration, expanded projects, fashion, film & animation, jewelry, mixed media, painting, photography, printmaking, sculpture, and art portfolio.
+Submissions of artwork to the Mid-Carolina Region Scholastic Awards are evaluated in the categories of architecture & industrial design, ceramics & glass, comic art, design, digital art, drawing & illustration, editorial cartoon, expanded projects, fashion, film & animation, jewelry, mixed media, painting, photography, printmaking, sculpture, and art portfolio.
 The entries are classified according to media, then sorted by grade level (middle school and high school).

 Panels of regional jurors, made up of museum curators, college and university professors, professional artists, and veteran K-12 art teachers, evaluate the work in a blind judging process.
 Jurors are chosen for their expertise in each category and evaluate work based on originality, technical skill, and personal vision.